Shigeru Morikasa: Active player era

 In 1999 season, he debuted in the Central League in his rookie year, playing in 29 games.

 He was active during the 2003 season, hitting two home runs in one game, and played in 117 games, the most of his career.

 He played 10 seasons with the Hiroshima Toyo Carp before moving to the Yokohama BayStars for the 2009 season, where he played two seasons before retiring.

 Morikasa has played in 840 games over his 12-season career, batting average .264 with 412 hits, 21 home runs, and 125 RBI.

 After retirement

 After his retirement, Morikasa was appointed as the Hiroshima Toyo Carp's third squad fielding coach for the 2011 season.

 He served as the third squad fielding coach and second squad hitting coach from the 2011 season through the 2022 season.

-He will serve forth squad hitting coach for the Fukuoka SoftBank Hawks beginning with the 2023 season.
+He serve as the fourth squad hitting coach for the Fukuoka SoftBank Hawks since the 2023 season.